-A site's "realm" refers to the combined collection of all the operating system files and third party applications present in its CGI/ssh/PHP environment.
+A site's "realm" refers to the combined collection of all the operating system files, programming languages, and third party applications present in its environment.
+These are the tools available to your site for web applications, and for use over ssh.

 Some people want the latest and greatest versions of applications, particularly programming languages, especially while they are developing a new site.
 Others strongly prefer things stay as stable as possible so they don't have to deal with their site breaking every time a non-backwards-compatible change gets made by some application developer, especially once their site is up and working.